gratipay/gratipay.com/www/about/policies/terms-of-service.md

 and (ii) you are not listed on any U.S. Government list of prohibited or restricted parties.

-  1. Third-Party Beneficiaries: There are no other third-party beneficiaries to these Terms.

   1. Waiver and Severability: Failure by Gratipay to enforce any right or provision of these Terms will not be deemed a waiver of such right or provision.
 In the event that any provision of these Terms is held to be invalid